Number of Jobs

 |The 100 Best Jobs||#17|

 The day-to-day work of helping injured patients move more freely requires a mix of skillful, hands-on care and organizational acumen.
-Physical therapist assistants (PTAs) are part of a clinical team that makes sure that both clients and the business side of a therapy practice move smoothly.
+Physical therapist assistants are part of a clinical team that makes sure both clients and the business side of a therapy practice move smoothly.
 Just as physical therapists aid doctors in creating and executing treatment plans, assistants aid therapists in helping patients with movement difficulties caused by injury or disease.
-They’re tasked with everything from cleaning therapy spaces to recording accurate data on patient progress, teaching proper exercise techniques, and showing patients how to use crutches or canes.
+They’re tasked with everything from cleaning therapy spaces to recording accurate data on patient progress, teaching proper exercise techniques and showing patients how to use crutches or canes.

 Real-world clinical experience can be a big help in getting a foot in the door.
 Internships that start during school are the best introduction to a practice that could become an employer, says Nancy Greenawald, the program coordinator of the physical therapist assistant program at Montgomery College in Takoma Park, Md.
 “The place where they do their clinical internship can say, ‘Is this someone who we’d like to have work with us?’”

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-Last updated by Kirk Shinkle.
+Last updated by Emily Brandon.